The Bristol Early Years Boys’ Achievement Project (Dec 2016 - July 2018)

 The Project Rationale

-The Bristol Early Years Boys’ Achievement Project seeks to explore how we might improve the educational achievement of boys, particularly boys growing up in low income households, and boys from some BME groups whose achievement at the end of the reception year has been historically low in comparison to the Bristol average attainment for boys and continues to be low as they progress through KS1 and 2.
+The Bristol Early Years Boys’ Achievement Project (BBAP) seeks to explore how we might improve the educational achievement of boys, particularly boys growing up in low income households, and boys from some BME groups whose achievement at the end of the reception year has been historically low in comparison to the Bristol average attainment for boys and continues to be low as they progress through KS1 and 2.

 The project works on a number of levels to raise the aspirations and expectations of early years educators and families in Bristol.

 Schools, children’s centres, private, voluntary and independent settings (PVI) and childminders are involved in the project.

 Strong ethical considerations and protocols underpin the project to ensure it is undertaken in an affirmative manner using a credit approach, involving families as partners in working on the home learning environment (HLE) as well as teachers and practitioners working together following an action research approach.

 We are using findings from national research and reports which identify key aspects of practice and provision that contribute to improving outcomes for disadvantaged groups and which help to inform possible lines of enquiry by individual or groups of early years settings.